 Singapore: 2 services per week, usually ex Singapore SUN/THU and back SAT/WED.

-Bhutan & Beyond will arrange Drukair & Bhutan Airlines tickets on your behalf.
+Bhutan & Beyond will arrange your Drukair & Bhutan Airlines tickets.

 Domestic Air Services In Bhutan